Yoga to Build Mobility and Breath Control to Help You Move More Comfortably.

 I also did a lot of work with older people, including my 83-year-old mother!

-I offer a six-week, twelve-class course called Yoga for Cyclists.
+We offer a six-week, 12-class Yoga for Endurance Athletes course.

 I teach a class at the Greenfield WAC on Mondays at 11 am.